 - Allocate the products appropriately:

-- Products must be flagged as for reordering (i.e. Stocked).
+- Products must be flagged for reorder (i.e. Stocked)

 Factors affecting order quantity in the generated order

 - Control the quantity Minfos will order – overriding quantity with:

 - Minimum Shelf Hold